lokapal-xyz/education/content/howtodao/02-dao-administration/Legal-and-Compliance-Considerations/Regulatory-Compliance.md

 ## **Securities Laws and Token Compliance**

-Tokenized governance and financial incentives often place DAOs under securities laws, particularly in the U.S. and EU.
+Tokenized governance and financial incentives may place DAOs under securities laws, particularly in the U.S. and EU.
 Key considerations include:

 - **The Howey Test (U.S.)**: Determines whether a DAO token qualifies as a security based on investment criteria.
 - **Regulatory Oversight (SEC, CFTC, ESMA, etc.)**: Different regulators may classify DAO tokens as securities, commodities, or digital assets.